garryrot/telekinesis/README.md

 This mod is free software and can be used under the terms of the [Apache License V2](LICENSE)

 ## Changelog

+### 1.3.4

+- Fix issue with Device Page not showing actuator specific settings, if a device was previously unknown
+  * Issue was introduced with 1.3.3 MCM fix, so yet another bug introduced by fixing another bug

 ### 1.3.3